Azure/sg-aks-workshop/deploy-app/README.md

 ## Image Vulnerability Scanning and Management

 One of the most important things an organization can do when adopting Containers is good image management hygiene.
-This means that images should be scanned prior to being deployed to a cluster. **The old saying goes, "Garbage In, Garbage Out", meaning if you deploy unsecure images to the container registry then the cluster will be deploying unsecure and potentially dangerous images.**
+This means that images should be scanned prior to being deployed to a cluster. **The old saying goes, "Garbage In, Garbage Out", meaning if you deploy unsecured images to the container registry then the cluster will be deploying unsecured and potentially dangerous images.**

 * It is critical to scan images for vulnerabilities in your environment.
 We recommending using a Enterprise-grade tool such as [Aqua Security](https://www.aquasec.com/products/aqua-container-security-platform) or [Twistlock](https://www.twistlock.com/why-twistlock) or [SysDig Secure](https://sysdig.com/products/secure/).